 \subsubsection{Theoretical Bounds}

-In this section, we provide a numerical evaluation of the average success probability bound stated in Theorem~\ref{thm:delta-global}, which measures the level of security offered by Adaptive Tamaraw against any passive website fingerprinting adversary.
+In this section, we provide a numerical evaluation of the average success probability bound stated in Theorem~\ref{thm:delta-global}, which measures the level of security offered by Adaptive Tamaraw.
 We use the anonymity sets generated from the in-training evaluation (Section~\ref{exp:closed_world}).

 For each fixed combination of anonymity set size $k$ and Tamaraw's bucket length parameter $L$, we consider the corresponding anonymity sets and evaluate the success probability bound for all 33 Pareto-optimal $(\rho_{\text{in}}, \rho_{\text{out}})$ pairs identified in Section~\ref{sec:exp_setup}.
 For each pair, we compute the right-hand side of the inequality in Theorem~\ref{thm:delta-global-maintext}.
 We then average these bounds across all 33 configurations to obtain a success bound for each $(k, L)$ pair.